akeneo/pim-api-docs/content/concepts/products.md

 ::: availability versions=SaaS editions=EE,GE
 :::

-Whenever the attribute's type is `pim_catalog_table`, the `data` field should contain an array of rows, where each row is a key-value object, the key being the `column` code, and the value being the cell value.
+Whenever the attribute type is `pim_catalog_table`, the `data` field should contain an array of rows, where each row is a key-value object, the key being the `column` code, and the value being the cell value.

 ##### Example
 ```json